dekuNukem/duckyPad/duckyscript3_beta_test.md

 ----

-Welcome to **duckyScript 3** beta test for duckyPad!
+Welcome to **duckyScript 3** beta test!

-DS3 gives your duckyPad a big boost in capability.
+duckyScript 3 gives your duckyPad a big boost in capability.
 Highlights include:

 * Variables, `IF` statements, `WHILE` loops, functions, and more!